 Cosmetic/Aesthetic Services

-More and more practices are adding cosmetic and aesthetic services.
+Many dermatology practices perform cosmetic and aesthetic services.
 With the advent of these services has come an uptick in claims alleging improper performance of procedures.
-It is the physician’s responsibility to be fully trained and qualified to perform cosmetic and aesthetic services and to address complications.
-Physicians must ensure that all staff members are properly trained, qualified, supervised as necessary, and comply with state regulations for the service provided and the duties they perform.
-The physician should observe staff performing procedures to verify that the service is done correctly.
+It is the practitioner’s responsibility to be fully trained and qualified to perform cosmetic and aesthetic services and to address complications.
+Practitioners must ensure that all staff members are properly trained, qualified, and supervised as necessary, and comply with state regulations for the service provided and the duties staff perform.
+The practitioner should observe staff performing procedures to verify that the service is done correctly.

 Licensed Staff

-For staff who have professional licenses, it is the physician’s responsibility to verify that licensure is current and active.
+For staff who have professional licenses, it is the practitioner’s responsibility to verify that licensure is current and active.
 Conduct periodic performance evaluations that include observing staff as they perform procedures, and document evaluations in employee files.
-According to state law, the physician may be solely responsible for licensed personnel or held vicariously liable.
+According to state law, the practitioner may be solely responsible for licensed personnel or held vicariously liable.

-For questions or more information, contact Safety and Risk Management at (800) 421-2368 or by email.
+For questions or more information, contact Patient Safety and Risk Management at (800) 421-2368 or by email.

 Resource